 After all, complaints at least provide you with insight into an area of your business you might need to correct, which is genuinely useful.

-Gratitude goes a long way to shaping customer perception of a company, so a quick “thank you” can really help the customer to feel that they are valued by your company.
+Gratitude goes a long way to shaping customer perception of a company, so a quick “thank you” can really help the customer to feel that they are valued by your company during emailing.

 DON’T use emojis

 Emojis are fun, but they are generally frowned upon in a professional email.
-If you still want to add some levity to your reply, then it’s usually best to opt for exclamation marks rather than emojis or smiley faces.
+If you still want to add some levity to your reply, then it is usually best to opt for exclamation marks rather than emojis or smiley faces.
+Keep your emails professional and not looking like they came from a teenager.

 Do include a call to action

-As a result, it’s helpful to include a call to action in your email; this could be a link to your online store, or just information about a new product you thought may be of interest to them.
+As a result, it is helpful to include a call to action in your email; this could be a link to your online store, or just information about a new product you thought may be of interest to them.

 Many of your customers will prefer to use email to send queries and questions to your business.
-With the tips and ideas above in mind, you should be able to ensure that your responses are always polite, professional, and friendly, which in turn helps to solidify the relationship between you and your customers, and thus drive sales in the future.
+With the tips and ideas above in mind, you should be able to ensure that your emailed responses are always polite, professional, and friendly.
+This in turn helps to solidify the relationship between you and your customers and drive sales in the future.